Configuring Worker Services with flightcontrol.json

 Worker Service Attributes

-The type for all web server services is worker
+The type for all worker services is worker

 , and should be specified like the following: